xqill275/introduction-to-tech-stack-website-project/README.md

 }

 ```
-This function is used when a user wants to create a new job posting like the profile edit function it just takes the form data and then creates a new div to create the new job. it also checks if all the fields are felid in and if it is not it asks them to fill them in
+This function is used when a user wants to create a new job posting.
+Similar to the profile edit function, it takes the form data and creates a new div to represent the new job.
+It also checks if all the fields are filled in, and if not, it prompts the user to fill them in.

 **JOB BOARD SEARCH**
  ```js